Your credit score is arguably one of the most important pieces of information about you and about your overall financial standing.

 You might be asking yourself now, “How do I check my credit score in the Philippines?”

-One way you can know your credit score in the PH is by requesting for a CIC credit report.
+Two ways you can get your credit score in the PH is by requesting a CIC credit report in person or applying for your credit score through the CIBIApp web application.

 How to get your CIC credit report